Changomango0903/ollama-graphRAG/README.md

     -
 Remedies to the GraphRAG deficiencies
     There are some proposed ways to remedy the defects that GraphRAG presents.
 The most notable one being a hybrid search combining both RAG and GraphRAG methodologies.
 By either starting off with a Vector DB or a Graph DB and extending to the other, a multi-faceted approach to RAG could be achieved with varying performance.
 The most common combination of HybridRAG would be Vector + Graphs.

+USAGE INSTRUCTIONS:
+    use [docker compose up] in the directory to start the neo4j database.
+Then, run the file chatinterface.py to start the gradio chatbot.
+Once Gradio is up and running, insert the .txt document that you want turned into GraphRAG.
+After the graph is constructed on Neo4j, you can start prompting.
+Any erroneous output will be stored under ./log/LLMGraphTransformer.log and any text documents will be stored in ./docs/..
+Neo4j DB can be configured in docker-compose.yaml including the port and password.
+Make sure that Llama3.1 is installed (8b preferred but any other is fine too).
+Make sure if using parameters that are higher than 8b to change appropriately in chatinterface.py